Oklahoma Senate Bill 615

 Oklahoma Senate Bill 615 is a bathroom bill passed in May 2022 in the U.S. state of Oklahoma.
+It primarily targeted schools, but required all restrooms, changing rooms, and other multiple occupancy facilities involving nudity be segregated based on sex assigned at birth.
+The bill was opposed by human rights and LGBTQ advocacy groups and by Democratic officials, and was supported by conservatives, including Christian groups like the Alliance Defending Freedom.
+It was signed into law in May 2022 and came into effect immediately.

+The law has been linked to the 2024 death of Nex Benedict.
+As of November 2025, it is being challenged in court by the ACLU, Lambda Legal, and others.

 Bill content

 Bill 615 requires any "multiple occupancy restroom or changing area" in public schools or public charter schools in Oklahoma to be designated for the exclusive use of either the male or the female sex, as identified on the individual's original birth certificate.
 While the bill is characterized as a bathroom bill, it affects any areas "used by more than one individual at a time, where individuals may be in various stages of undress in the presence of other individuals."
 Potentially affected areas specified by the bill include restrooms, changing rooms, locker rooms, and shower rooms.
 Schools are required to provide single-occupancy stalls as a "reasonable accommodation" for individuals who do not want to comply with the policy, but non-complying individuals are also subject to disciplinary actions, which are set by each school board.

 The Oklahoma State Department of Education is required to penalize noncompliant schools by decreasing their annual budgets by 5% for the following year.
 Noncompliant schools are also open to legal action from parents.

 The bill also declares a state of emergency, effective immediately as of when the bill was signed into law.